The official tourism website for Fife has lots of useful information on travel, where to eat, places to see and things

 Tel: 01334 477835

-There are numerous world renowned golf courses within half an hours’ drive of Auchenblae.
-Perhaps the most famous being The Old Course in St. Andrews which hosts the Open Golf Championships regularly.
+There are numerous world renowned golf courses within half an hours’ drive of The Haven.
+Perhaps the most famous being The Old Course in St. Andrews which hosts the Open Golf Championship every 5 years.
 Carnoustie golf course is also renowned, and is again only a short journey.
 There are many other golfing venues in Fife, catering for all golfing abilities.

 Information on the various types of fishing available in Fife.
 The following website gives details of opportunities both in Fife and further afield.

 St Andrews is home to The Byre Theatre which is a Five Star attraction.
-Apart from the year round plays and musical entertainment, there is also a first class restaurant and bar which is open throughout the day and evening.
+Apart from the plays and musical entertainment, there is also a first class restaurant and bar which is open throughout the day and evening.
 The Caird Hall in Dundee is another venue for theatrical events.
-The Younger Hall music centre in St Andrews often host lunch time concerts which are open to the public.
+The Younger Hall in St Andrews often host lunch time concerts which are open to the public.

 There is a riding school in the middle of Tentsmuir Forest, offering miles of forest and beach riding, away from busy roads and traffic.